clearlinux/clear-linux-documentation/source/guides/index.rst

          Learn how to use VNC to connect to a remote |CL| host.

    .. container:: column smallcard

+      :ref:`assign-static-ip`
+         Discover how to identify which program is managing the network interface and set a static IP.

+   .. container:: column smallcard

       :ref:`openssh-server`
          Learn how to set up the SSH service.

+      .. container:: endlink

+         :ref:`View all >> <network-guides>`

+.. container:: multicolumns three

+   .. rst-class:: colh2

+   Kernel

    .. container:: column smallcard